Avior has actively engaged in meaningful transformation since the business was started in 2005.

-Avior is classified as a Financial Services Charter Generic Enterprise under the DTI guidelines (10% recognition).
-Avior has a total score of 57.06 which makes it a Level-8 contributor as at 31 July 2019, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
-Avior was previously a Level-5 contributor under the previous codes and 2016 assessment.
+Avior is classified as an Amended Financial Sector Code – Generic Entities under the DTI guidelines (125% recognition).
+Avior has achieved a total score of 76.63 which makes us a Level-2 contributor, updated 7 August 2023, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
+We have invested significant time and resources, maintaining our Level-2 rating from last two years.
+Avior remains committed to transformation.

-- We therefore strive to implement strategies that embrace the requirements and ‘spirit’ of B-BBEE, namely employing members of designated groups, incorporating training and adopting development initiatives.
+We, therefore, strive to implement strategies that embrace the requirements and ‘spirit’ of B-BBEE.
+This includes employing members of designated groups, training, and adopting supplier and enterprise development initiatives.

 Avior currently makes meaningful contributions to transformation in South Africa and the industry through the following initiates: